 Note that acceptance into a major's distinction plan is not automatic.
 Every department has developed a distinction plan with its own timing, admission criteria, procedures, and completion requirements.
 Requirements might include courses in research and methodologies, interdisciplinary courses, or a larger percentage of upper level course work.
 It usually also includes some type of culminating project or a thesis.
-Honors students should therefore contact and work with their major advisor as soon as possible in order to learn about the distinction program in the major they declare.
+Honors students should therefore contact and work with their major advisor as soon as possible in order to learn about the distinction requirements.

 After students have completed their distinction requirements, they should do the following:

 - Submit the Honors distinction verification form by the end of the 7th week of the quarter in which they intend to graduate